-ILR undergraduate students (first-years, sophomores, and juniors) who have secured unpaid or minimally paid summer internships are eligible to apply for funds donated by ILR alumni.
+ILR undergraduate students (first-years, sophomores, and juniors) and first-year MILRs who have secured unpaid or minimally paid summer internships are eligible to apply for funds donated by ILR alumni.
 Undergraduate students may also apply for campus-wide funding options.

 ILR Alumni-Funded Awards

 ILR Alumni have generously donated funding to support current students engaging in meaningful, yet unpaid/underpaid, internship opportunities.
 Certain funds may not be offered every year.

 If you are an alum interested in funding student experiences, contact ILR Alumni Affairs.

 Chaim and Ida Miller Award (ILR first-years, sophomores, juniors, and first-year MILRs)